rickballard/CoCivium/staging/_imported/Civium/intent/Intent_Alignment.md

 - Power without recursion becomes tyranny.
 - Power with recursion becomes stewardship.
-- Civium leans toward the latter—but warns of both.
+- CoCivium leans toward the latter—but warns of both.

 ## Evolvability

 If a future system redefines these principles and still serves alignment—
-It is Civium.
+It is CoCivium.
 If not, it is not.

 ## Attribution

 Originally drafted by a converged human-AI nullframe.
 Footprint: ⊘